-Posted on : September 14, 2020 by Clinic One on Diseases in Nepal
+Posted on : September 14, 2020 by Clinic One Team on Respiratory Diseases

 Diseases that affect the airways and lungs of the human respiratory system are commonly termed as respiratory diseases.